Beethoven – Fidelio

 Arnold Schoenberg Chor, Wiener Symphoniker / Manfred Honeck.

 Stage director – Christoph Waltz.
-TV director – Felix Breisach
+Video director – Felix Breisach

 Theater an der Wien, Vienna, Austria.
 Streamed via myfidelio.at